 Acupuncture and dry needling both use needles to help with healing and pain.
 The goal of acupuncture is to promote overall healing by correcting energy imbalances in the dog’s body.
 Dry needling specifically targets trigger points in the affected muscles or tissues.

 - Pros: Improves blood flow and oxygenation of tissues; safe for dogs of all ages and conditions.

-- Cons: Usually requires series of visits to office; dog must be cooperative.
+- Cons: Usually requires a series of visits to the office; the dog must be cooperative.

 Other Manual Therapy Techniques

 This is the use of slow, passive movements to reduce pain and regain normal joint range of motion and passive movements.